hmcts/ccd-data-store-api/docs/api/case-data.md

 ### OrderSummary

 An `OrderSummary` value is a Json `object`.
 We accept the following structure with a mandatory field `Fees` which is a collection of `Fee` objects and mandatory `PaymentTotal` field.
 The `PaymentReference` is the only optional field.
+The `PaymentTotal` and `FeeAmount` are `MoneyGBP` field types so proper formatting is required.

 ```json
 {